Join – Volunteer – Give

 Applicant Eligibility

 The Linda Milbourn College Internship is open both locally, regionally and nationally to students presently or recently enrolled in an accredited college, university, or technical school.
 Applicants interested in horticulture, garden design and management, environmental studies, science education, or community outreach will be preferred.
-Spanish language proficiency is also be desirable.
+Spanish language proficiency is also desirable.

 Admission Requirements